-Master of Pastoral Ministry Master of Ministry (summer only) Master of Religious Education (summer only)
+Master of Pastoral Ministry

+Master of Ministry (summer only)

+Master of Religious Education (summer only)

+SUMORE Program

-SUMORE Program Master of Ministry Master of Religious Education Gary L. Chamberlain, Ph.D., Director Margaret Lead, Program Coordinator
+Master of Ministry

+Master of Religious Education

+Gary L. Chamberlain, Ph.D., Director

+Margaret Lead, Program Coordinator

 SUMORE is a graduate program designed to assist lay people, religious and priests achieve a high level of competence in the evolving ministries of the Christian churches.
-Both degrees are structured around a common core of courses including scripture, foundational theology, the social sciences, counseling, applied theology and professional training.
+The Master of Ministry and Master of Religious Education degrees are structured around a common core of courses including scripture, foundational theology, the social sciences, counseling, applied theology and professional training.
 Electives are offered in a number of specialized areas of ministry such as youth, young adult, adult, family and social justice ministry, liturgy, spirituality and pastoral counseling.